illuminate3/rakko/readme.md

 Rakko essentially uses translations based on the Kotoba package that is listed in composer.json.
 However, full multilingual ability still needs to be implemented.

-# Help
-I'm still a basic user regarding github and git.
-So I could use some help with splitting the modules into their own repositories.
-The same goes for tagging.

-I would also appreciate issues and pull requests.

 ## Version